sheymanidze/light-it-up/README.md

          * Restart: If user clicks on restart button the page will reload and the game will automatically start over
          * Home: After clicking on home button user will be relocated back to home page
          * Screenshot: User can make game screenshot by pressing screenshot button.
 After clicking the button user will be presented with the option to download the image to the local computer.

-# Deployment of application

-   To run a project, please follow the link  [https://light-it-up-game.herokuapp.com/](https://light-it-up-game.herokuapp.com/)

 # Application Code